woossi0/suite/docs/usermanual/source/dataadmin/vectortiles/index.rst

 This tutorial will show how to use the GeoServer vector tile output.

-.. note:: This requires that the Vector Tiles :ref:`extension is installed <intro.extensions>`, which requires **OpenGeo Suite Enterprise**.
+.. note:: This requires that the Vector Tiles :ref:`extension is installed <intro.extensions>`, which requires **Boundless Suite Enterprise**.

 Why use vector tiles?
 ---------------------